cheqd/node-docs/docs/cheqd-cli/cheqd-cli-fee-abstraction.md

 #### For USDC

-1. If you already have USDC (regardless of which chain it is on), use [Noble Express Transfer](https://express.noble.xyz/) to transfer it as Cosmos-native Noble USDC into Osmosis.
+1. If you already have USDC (regardless of which chain it is on), use [Noble Express Transfer](https://express.noble.xyz/) to transfer it first as Cosmos-native Noble USDC into Osmosis, before bridging it to cheqd.
+This is the fastest way to get USDC on Osmosis.
 2. Acquire USDC on Osmosis by [swapping existing tokens to USDC](https://docs.osmosis.zone/overview/educate/getting-started#swapping-tokens).
+You can use any token you have on Osmosis to swap for USDC.
+The most common tokens to swap for USDC are OSMO and ATOM.
+You can use the [Osmosis DEX](https://app.osmosis.zone/) to swap tokens.
+3. Once you have sufficient USDC on Osmosis, you can use the CLI or Leap Wallet to send the USDC over IBC to your cheqd account.
+The command will look like this:
+   `osmosisd tx ibc-transfer transfer <src-port> <src-channel> <to_address> <amount> --from <key_or_address> --node <url>`
+4. Once the USDC is sent over IBC, you can use the `cheqd-noded query bank balances <address>` command to check the balance of your cheqd account.
+This will show you the balance of USDC that was sent over IBC.
+Refer to [Appendix](./cheqd-cli-fee-abstraction.md#appendix) for the IBC denomination of USDC on Osmosis.
+5. You can also use the `cheqd-noded query feeabs osmo-arithmetic-twap <ibc_denom>` command to check the real-time rate for USDC on cheqd.
+This will show you the exchange rate in USDC that is required to pay for transactions on cheqd.

 ## Interacting with Fee Abstraction